NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/workflow-guide.rst

 About this document
 -------------------

-This document is the NLNZ Tools SIP Generation Fairfax Workflow Guide.
+This document is the NLNZ Tools SIP Generation Workflow Wairarapa Times Guide and it is based on the NLNZ Tools SIP Generation Fairfax Guide.

 The manual is divided into chapters, each of which deals with a particular workflow.